LiLabAtVT/DeepTE/README.md

 DeepTE
 ===
 DeepTE is aimed to classify transposons with unknown classification *via* Convolutional Neural Network.

+# Updating
+**12/25/2020**
+Add a proability threshold to annotate TEs.
+For example, a TE has a probability (0.6) to be ClassI, If users set 0.7 as the threshold, this TE will be labeled as 'unknown', Default: 0.6.

+**08/15/2020**
+In the 'store_temp_opt_dir' of the working_dir, we add information about probability of each family the input TE belongs to.

 # Introduction
 Transposable elements (TEs) classification is an essential step decoding their roles in a genome.
 With reference genomes from non-model species available, it has begun to overstep efforts to annotate TEs, and more tools are needed to efficiently handle the emerged sequence information.
 We developed a novel tool, DeepTE, which classifies unknown TEs on basis of convolutional neural network.
 DeepTE utilized co-occurrence of k-mers towards TE sequences as input vector, and seven k-mer size was testified to be suitable for the classification.
 Eight models have been trained for different TE classification purposes.
 DeepTE applied domains from TEs to correct false classification.
 An additional model was also trained to distinguish between non-TEs and TEs targeting plant species.